Merchant of Record

 How to Pick a Merchant of Record Provider: 12 Questions to Ask

-This guide gives you 12 questions that cut through the marketing.
+This is a list of 12 questions to ask any merchant of record provider before you sign.
 Asking these in order, and pushing for specific written answers, will tell you within a single 30-minute call whether a provider is a fit, a partial fit, or not the right tool for your problem.
+Use them to evaluate any MoR provider against your specific scope, market, and growth needs.

 1. Are you registered as Merchant of Record AND Seller of Record in every market I want to enter?